mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 Using Fit Functions
 -------------------

-To select a function right click in the white box beneath where 'Fit Status' is written and select Add Function.
+To select a function right click in the box beneath where `Fit Status` is written and select `Add Function`.

-A new window will appear with several drop-down titles; 'Background', 'Calibrate' etc.; this is the MantidPlot-Fit dialog box, from which one can select a function to use.
+A new window will appear with several drop-down titles; `Background`, `Calibrate` etc.; this is the Mantid-Fit dialog box.

 Follow the following instructions for an example of fitting:

-1. Load the HIFI00062798 file from the reference material folder in the home tab.
+1. Load the `HIFI00062798` file from the reference material folder in the home tab.
-2. Open the Fitting tab and right click in the functions box and select Add Function.
+2. Open the Fitting tab and right click in the functions box and select `Add Function`.
-3. Go to the Muon drop-down title in the Fit dialogue box.
+3. Go to the `Muon` drop-down title in the Fit dialogue box.
-4. Select MuonGeneric and then ExpDecayOsc, and press the fit button.
+4. Expand the `MuonGeneric` section and then select `ExpDecayOsc`, and press the `OK` button.
 This process is shown in Figure 25.

 .. figure:: /images/thetabsfittingfig25.gif
     :align: center